-To put it simply, email marketing is employing the tools of email to advertise your business.
-Marketers draw on the services of an Email Service Provider (ESP), which provides the companies with user-friendly software tools that allow them to regulate their email lists, keep track of users who avail their services, and also allows them to design their advertisements.
-If wielded intelligently, email marketing campaigns can persuade potential customers to make purchases and opt for more deals or plans directly from that email.
+Simply put, email marketing employs email tools to advertise your business.
+Marketers draw on the services of an Email Service Provider (ESP), which provides the companies with user-friendly software tools that allow them to regulate their email lists, keep track of users who avail of their services and enable them to design their advertisements.
+Email marketing campaigns can persuade potential customers to make purchases and opt for more deals or plans directly from that email if wielded intelligently.
 This operation is also known as conversion; it is also a scale for measuring the progress of your email program.

 Now you might be wondering, does email marketing still work?

-As reported by Campaign Monitor, there is a high return on investment (ROI) of $44 on every $1 dollar spent.
+As reported by Campaign Monitor, there is a high return on investment (ROI) of $44 on every $1 spent.
 And 59% of marketers claim that a considerable portion of their ROI is generated through emails.
-Therefore, it is essential to learn how to fully harness the potential of email marketing for maximum revenue generation.
+Therefore, learning how to fully harness the potential of email marketing for maximum revenue generation is essential.

-A poorly planned email marketing strategy can ruin your potential customer database and lead to plummeting sales.
-Therefore, it’s critical to astutely plan your email marketing strategy to win the hearts and space of your recipients’ inbox.
+A poorly planned email marketing strategy can ruin your potential customer database and plummet sales.
+Therefore, it’s critical to astutely plan your email marketing strategy to win the hearts and space of your recipients’ inboxes.
 Here’s a step-by-step guide to cash in on every email sent to your potential customers!

 Just as you would be respectful to your hosts who invite you over to their place, you must value the wishes and concerns of the users.
-Demonstrating and keeping your best manners in play helps you establish incredible credibility, making users prefer your brand over others, who are just like pests flooding their junk and spam.
+Demonstrating and keeping your best manners in play helps you establish tremendous credibility, making users prefer your brand over others, just like pests flooding their junk and spam.

 Just advertising is not enough.
 Not only do you need to hyperlink the consumers to your home page, but you also need to lead them exactly where you want them to be on your webpage and make it convenient for them to fill out any forms or surveys.

-After all the vigorous campaigning, you want to have progress and profits in returns.
+After all the vigorous campaigning, you want to progress and profit in return.
 By using pre-established metrics, you can evaluate the performance of your campaign.
 If a campaign is not accomplishing its goals, it’s time to reset your advertising by tweaking your design, the products being highlighted, or the deals being presented.

-You would be wondering by now why you should use email marketing when you have ready-made formulas and platforms to quickly market and capitalize on your products.
+You would wonder why you should use email marketing when you have ready-made formulas and platforms to quickly market and capitalize on your products.

 Cost-effective: email marketing is cheap.
 Compared to other forms of marketing like paid advertising, email marketing helps you market to hundreds of consumers through email with little or no out-of-pocket cost.
-Whether you approach an agency to do your email marketing or do it yourself, it is going to cost you peanuts when compared to other forms of marketing.
+Whether you approach an agency to do your email marketing or do it yourself, it will cost you peanuts compared to other forms of marketing.

 Successful: emailing with targeted favorites with the ideal customer in mind proves to be a cost-effective stratagem that can also be quickly and easily altered with changing needs and preferences of the customers.
 The trick is to hit the right mark!

-Flexibility and measurability: with the help of readily available data, you can quickly assess the progress of your campaign to determine which parts of your campaign are lagging behind and which ones are thriving.
-You can also efficiently and instantly make modifications to your campaign strategy when needed.
+Flexibility and measurability: with the help of readily available data, you can quickly assess the progress of your campaign to determine which parts of your campaign are lagging and which ones are thriving.
+You can also efficiently and instantly modify your campaign strategy when needed.

-Generates website traffic: because you are just a click away, you can garner extra views for your website, thereby improving your local SEO performance.
+Generates website traffic: because you are just a click away, you can garner different views for your website, thereby improving your local SEO performance.

-Email marketing requires a lot of exhaustive planning and design in the initial marketing stages, but in the end, it gives companies a big ROI on little investment.
+Email marketing requires a lot of thorough planning and design in the initial marketing stages, but in the end, it gives companies a significant ROI on little investment.

 ZURB is a product design company based in Silicon Valley.
-They cater to a large number of ambitious and accomplished designers, including many CEOs.
+They cater to many ambitious and accomplished designers, including many CEOs.
 They educate subscribers by using emails and focusing on delivering quality educational content on design.

-When ZURB’s Marketer, Daniel Codella, first heard of email automation, he thought it was going to difficult and confusing, but later he leaped onto the idea, claiming, “Eventually I jumped in, and I found it really easy to use.
-When I was done creating our automated welcome email, I thought ‘Is that it?’
+When ZURB’s Marketer, Daniel Codella, first heard of email automation, he thought it would be complex and confusing.
+Still, later, he leaped onto the idea, claiming, “Eventually I jumped in, and I found it easy to use.
+When I was done creating our automated welcome email, I thought, ‘Is that it?’
 It was so easy.”
 These welcome emails now see increased open rates of 70-75% and click-through rates of 40-45%.
 On top of it, subscribers are thrilled and more invested in the brand when given a timely welcome.

-Marriott International is a leading hotel group that is functional under the umbrella of a variety of brands.
+Marriott International is a leading hotel group that is functional under the umbrella of various brands.
 Their primary clients are people from the business community.
-Marriott designed their email marketing in a way to secure customer favor, but also to remain their all-time favorite travel company.
+Marriott designed their email marketing in a way to secure customer favor but also to remain their all-time favorite travel company.

-Most hotel chains offer incentives and promotional deals and discounts by emailing their newsletters to their loyal customers.
-But Marriott went a step further by presenting condensed data of their users in a fascinating way through a “Year in Review” email.
-Their email contains personalized content that reveals the travel history of the user throughout the Marriott system.
+Most hotel chains offer incentives, promotional deals, and discounts by emailing their newsletters to their loyal customers.
+But Marriott went a step further by presenting condensed data of their users fascinatingly through a “Year in Review” email.
+Their email contains personalized content that reveals the user’s travel history throughout the Marriott system.
 It includes:

 Next, Marriott projects data of the overall member community:

-These data points show the customers that they are valued, and, therefore, they are an important part of Marriott’s historic journey as they realize that they are part of a greater community.
-These powerful factors not only keep the customers hooked and loyal to Marriott but also serve as free advertisement for the hotel as users post their data on social media.
+These data points show the customers that they are valued and, therefore, they are an essential part of Marriott’s historic journey as they realize that they are part of a greater community.
+These influential factors keep the customers hooked and loyal to Marriott and serve as free advertisements for the hotel as users post their data on social media.

 Marriott did not innovate the content in their “Year in Review” annual email, nor did they use any sophisticated marketing mechanisms to amass loyal customers, but instead just harnessed the potential of targeted content.
 This initiative led to a massive increase in sales by 86%.
 Such is the power of targeted content.

 These giant companies are exploiting email marketing with style and might.
-Their genius strategies are a valuable lesson and outstanding examples for capitalizing on email marketing to its fullest for greater growth of sales and for building estimable reputations.
-This article is a wakeup call for those who think that emails have become obsolete in this age of virtual reality and ubiquitous chat boxes reigning high on every mobile device.
+Their genius strategies are a valuable lesson and outstanding examples for capitalizing on email marketing to its fullest for more remarkable sales growth and for building respected reputations.
+This article is a wake-up call for those who think emails have become obsolete in this age of virtual reality and ubiquitous chat boxes on every mobile device.